Skip to main content

 Understanding Prep vs. Lead Time for LB 2.0

-Updated over a week ago
+Updated over a month ago

-Prep Time x Lead Time
+Prep Time Overview:

-Key Concepts of Prep Time
+Key Concepts of Prep Time:

-• Used to determine order ready time
+• Used to determine order ready time.

 • Calculated at check out after customer has added entire order to cart